www-virtues-ag/virtues-dimens/SECURITY.md

 ### For Developers

-When using AppDimens in your applications:
+When using Virtues in your applications:

-1. **Keep Updated**: Always use the latest version of AppDimens
+1. **Keep Updated**: Always use the latest version of Virtues
 2. **Review Dependencies**: Regularly review and update dependencies
 3. **Secure Storage**: Don't store sensitive data in dimension calculations
 4. **Input Validation**: Validate all inputs to dimension functions